apmckinlay/natureapp/animals/13linegs.md

 13-lined Ground Squirrel are most active in **daytime** and can be spotted standing up on their haunches to view their surroundings.
 They use alarm calls to notify each other of danger.

-13-lined Ground Squirrel resemble __Chipmunk__, but Chipmunk have stripes on their head and body, longer faces, and internal cheek pouches they can stuff with seeds.
+**Could it be?** 13-lined Ground Squirrel resemble __Chipmunk__, but Chipmunk have stripes on their head and body, longer faces, and internal cheek pouches they can stuff with seeds.
 [Richardson's Ground Squirrel](/animals/richgs/) (gophers) are larger and don't have stripes.

 **Did you know?** In addition to the long, deep burrows they use for nesting and hibernation, 13-lined Ground Squirrel also dig short, dead-end tunnels where they can escape in an emergency.